nus-cs2030/1718-s2/docs/index.md

 # CS2030 Programming Methodologies II

+### 10 September, 2017

+Here's the notes on [Lecture 5](lec5.md)

+### 9 September, 2017

+Another set of updates:

+- [Review Questions](reviews.md) -  I will keep adding to this, do check it out, try to answer them, before verifying them in `jshell` or small Java snippet.
+Most important is to understand why.
+- [Lab 1 Comments](lab01-comments.md) - Important lessons for you from your Lab 1.
+- I added two articles on using setters and getters under [Readings](readings.md)

 ### 5 September, 2017

 A bunch of stuffs where updated on this site since 27 August.